scott-eric-kaufman/the-whole-sek/content/the-valve/2009-03-17-271-notes-two-hundred-and-seventy-one-from-a-novel-i-dont-remember-reading.md

 The resulting note wheel is as lovely as it is meaningless, because I remember absolutely nothing about _The Damnation of Theron Ware._ From my notes, I can _almost_ reconstruct why I read it:

-Theron enjoys the “primitive” pleasures of Catholic picnics; contrast to earlier (235-6) image of it as orderly machine; no, from sociological &amp; intellectual perspective it’s orderly, from internal is primitive
+Theron enjoys the “primitive” pleasures of Catholic picnics; contrast to earlier (235-6) image of it as orderly machine; no, from sociological & intellectual perspective it’s orderly, from internal is primitive

 If only I knew the antecedent of “it” I might be able to reconstruct my reason for reading the book.
 Am I the only one for whom [the Five Year Rule](http://acephalous.typepad.com/acephalous/2005/06/a_very_unfunny_.html) applies?
 (And do I _really_ want that question answered?)